tloen/tloen.github.io/_posts/2022-01-27-optimization.md

 I've always been interested in ML inference at the systems level, and owning a GPU is a good way to act on that interest.
-So for the past week, on the advice of my friend [Horace He](https://horace.io/), I've been spending my leisure time getting my hands dirty accelerating the inference of a basic GPT model.
+So for the past week, on the advice of my friend [Horace He](https://horace.io/), I've been spending my leisure time gradually accelerating the inference of a basic GPT model.

 I chose to begin with Andrej Karpathy's